lpsinger/gwcelery/CONTRIBUTING.md

    external package such as lalsuite, pycbc, or a new self-contained software project.

+-  Tasks should avoid saving files to disk.
+Output should be placed directly in GraceDb.
+Temporary files that are written in `/tmp` are OK but should be cleaned up promptly.

 -  Dependencies of tasks should be listed in the `install_requires` section in [`setup.cfg`](https://git.ligo.org/emfollow/gwcelery/blob/master/setup.cfg) so that they are installed automatically when GWCelery is installed with